the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 * React
   * you can lift state management up and down to suitable components
   * setState can use a function to prevent stale state bugs
+  * existing external solutions that help you to tame the state